Mikiyas34/codecraft-client/CONTRIBUTING.md

-Thanks for wanting to contribute to Gemstone - you rock!
-Here's a quick guide on how you can get involved and make Gemstone even better:
+Thanks for wanting to contribute to Codecraft - you rock!
+Here's a quick guide on how you can get involved and make Codecraft even better:

-### Contributing to Gemstone:
+### Contributing to Codecraft:

-1. **Fork the Repository:** Start by forking the Gemstone repository to your GitHub account.
+1. **Fork the Repository:** Start by forking the Codecraft repository to your GitHub account.
 This will create a copy of the project that you can freely experiment with.

 2. **Clone the Repository:** Next, clone your forked repository to your local machine using the `git clone` command followed by the repository's URL.